CD Dénia: History

-In the 2007–08 season, celebrating its 80th birthday, Dénia made its debuts in the third division, ranking in a comfortable 12th place.
+In the 2007–08 season, Dénia made its debuts in the third division, ranking in a comfortable 12th place.
 On 1 July 2012, even though the club finished 15th, outside of the relegation zone, it was relegated to the fourth level by the Royal Spanish Football Federation for failing to pay the €200,000 deposit which was needed to compete in the former category.